-A Chairperson, when moving the adoption of a recommendation from a committee or subcommittee to the council can include in the motion an amendment to the committee or subcommittee's recommendation.
+A Chairperson, when moving the adoption of a recommendation from a committee or sub-committee to the community board can include in the motion an amendment to the committee or sub-committee's recommendation.

 23.7 Foreshadowed amendments

 The meeting must dispose of an existing amendment before a new amendment can be foreshadowed.
 However, members may notify the Chairperson that they intend to move further amendments as well as the nature of the content of those amendments.